Jrod7938/JRPlugins/README.md

 If you already have Piggy Plugins/EthanInstaller on your RuneLite and the Piggy Installer shows as installed go into .runelite and drag the plugins in externalplugins or sideloaded-plugins make sure all outdated versions are removed from your client.

-If it shows up as installed and you do not have a sideloaded-plugins or externalplugins folder please use the button below
+If it shows up as installed and you do not have a sideloaded-plugins or externalplugins folder you can use the plugin guide below

 [![Download Guide](https://img.shields.io/badge/Download%20Guide-FF69B4?style=for-the-badge)](https://discord.com/channels/1124614852187533322/1125186871224447057)